Austria and The Sound Of Music

-I suppose I better fill you in on a bit of background to this feel-good movie and the Sound of Music story and the link to Austria.
+I better fill you in on a bit of background to this feel-good movie and the Sound of Music story.

 Those of you familiar with the film and those Rogers and Hammerstein classic songs, will know that The Sound of Music is just enchanting.

 The actual storyline is based on a true story and is set in Austria in the shadow of World War II.
 Featuring the handsome, yet stern Captain Von Trapp, he’s left to raise his lively brood of 7 children, following the death of his wife.